 Webflow, Inc. is an American company, based in San Francisco, that provides software as a service for website building and hosting.
-Their online visual editor platform allows users to design, build, and launch websites similar to Wix.
+Their online visual editor platform allows users to design, build, and launch websites.
 According to W3Techs, in 2025, Webflow is used by 1.2% of the top 10 million websites.[2]

 Overview